yllwboy/DNAC-CCC/README.md

 # Configuration Compliance Check
-A tool designed to manage the configuration of devices connected to Cisco DNA Center through its APIs.
+A tool designed to manage the configuration of devices connected to Cisco DNA Center.
+Its purpose is to extend the current Cisco DNA Center feature set in that domain, to do that we leverage the DNA Center APIs through a containerized Python web application.
+You can use this tool to schedule backup jobs for the configuration files, find a snippet inside the backed-up configuration files or compare two configuration versions side-by-side.

 ## Installation
+Install Docker in order to build and run the image with the web application in a container.
+Once Docker is installed, type the following in a terminal:

 1. `git clone https://github.com/yllwboy/CCC.git`
 2. `cd CCC`
 3. `docker-compose build`